devleaks/emitpy-docs/docs/opera/Rule.md

 When a Promise has timed out (is expired), it can no longer be resolved nor reset.
 It is archived.
 If a new start event arrives for the same vehicle, for the same area of interest, and an previous promise has expired (and has been archived), a *new promise* is created.
 ## Resolution

-When an event matches the *end* event of a Promise, the rule is **resolved**.
+When an event matches the *end* event of a Promise, the rule is *resolved*.
 The result of the rule is archived for later processing.

+The Rule must be resolved by **the same vehicle** that triggered it.

 When a rule is resolved, its promise is not removed.
 The promise remains until it times out.